Rule XI. Disciplinary Proceedings

 (1) "state" shall mean any state, territory, or possession of the United States.

 (b) Notification.
-It shall be the duty of Bar Counsel to obtain copies of all orders of discipline from other disciplining courts.
-Upon learning that an attorney subject to the disciplinary jurisdiction of this Court has been disciplined by another disciplining court, Bar Counsel shall obtain a certified copy of the disciplinary order and file it with this Court.
-In addition, any attorney subject to the disciplinary jurisdiction of this Court, upon being subjected to professional disciplinary action by another disciplining court, shall promptly inform Bar Counsel of such action in writing.
+It shall be the duty of Disciplinary Counsel to obtain copies of all orders of discipline from other disciplining courts.
+Upon learning that an attorney subject to the disciplinary jurisdiction of this Court has been disciplined by another disciplining court, Disciplinary Counsel shall obtain a certified copy of the disciplinary order and file it with this Court.
+In addition, any attorney subject to the disciplinary jurisdiction of this Court, upon being subjected to professional disciplinary action by another disciplining court, shall promptly inform Disciplinary Counsel of such action in writing.

 (3) The imposition of the same discipline by the Court would result in grave injustice; or